Premarital AgreementsExperienced, Respected, Trusted Family Law Guidance

-Premarital Agreements Can Benefit Anyone Getting Married
+Prenuptial Agreements Can Benefit Anyone Getting Married

 Premarital agreements or prenuptial agreements aren’t just for the “filthy rich” or sports stars anymore.
 As more people get married later in life, many soon-to-be-weds find themselves with significant assets they want to protect: homes, cars, savings accounts, businesses and retirement accounts.

-What Is A Premarital Agreement?
+What Is a Premarital Agreement?

 Premarital agreements can also be Draconian documents that state that no income or assets accumulated during the marriage will ever become marital property or that no spousal support will ever be paid, regardless of the length of the marriage or circumstances in divorce.
-Athletes, entrepreneurs and professionals who anticipate high earnings during their marriages may want to protect those earnings from a future divorce.
+Athletes, entrepreneurs, and professionals who anticipate high earnings during their marriages may want to protect those earnings from a future divorce.

-Our attorneys draft simple premarital agreements, Draconian premarital agreements and everything in between.
+Our attorneys draft simple premarital agreements, Draconian premarital agreements, and everything in between.
 We also draft post-marital agreements for couples who want to establish an agreement during their marriage to create an understanding of how property should be divided if they should divorce in the future.